First in the series: Organize the White Working Class!

 What Allen discovered transformed our understanding of race in America and can transform our organizing practice and activism.
 He shocked readers with a startling finding:

-“When the first Africans arrived in Virginia in 1619, there were no “white” people there; nor according to colonial records would there be for another sixties years.”1
+“When the first Africans arrived in Virginia in 1619, there were no “white” people there; nor according to colonial records would there be for another sixty years.”1

 Oh, yes, there were English and Irish, but nowhere in the colonial record is there evidence that law or society granted special privileges to people based on European origin.